 Safety Services

-During the fall semester, SDSU students, faculty and staff can utilize the Red & Black Safe Ride program to safely get around campus at designated pick-up and drop-off locations.
-The Red & Black Safe Ride program operates weekdays, from 7 p.m. to midnight.
+Beginning on Jan.
+16, San Diego State University will launch the newly-improved SDSU Safe Ride Program.
+Partnered with Transloc, the new program allows SDSU students, faculty and staff to request a safe ride shuttle to 30 campus locations on an on-demand basis using the SDSU Safe app, available for Apple and Android devices.
+The SDSU Safe Ride program operates weekdays, from 7 p.m. to midnight.
 An ADA van will be available to accommodate any requests.
 Please note: the program does not operate during university holidays.

 **All riders will be required to present their Red ID.**